EdisonLabs/gherphalizer/README.md

 ## Notes

 - Code formatting in your IDE might have an impact on the tests (how the fixture is formatted vs. the test output)

+## Automated Tests and Code Sniffer
+This repository integrates with [Travis CI](https://travis-ci.com/EdisonLabs/gherphalizer) to perform tests and detect PHP standards violations.